 Year Five (10-11 year olds)

-- 3 egg cartons (provide 1 each of cage, barn and free range with prices attached)
+- 3 egg cartons (provide 1 of cage, barn and free range with prices attached)

 - ‘30 Hands Learning’ or similar app for presenting with images, photos or slides

-Source, consumer, producer, produce, product, stored, location, sustainable, impact, rural, urban, development, biosecurity, conflict, populated, residents, council, vaccination, environment, economy, practices, fertiliser, livestock, industry
+Source, consumer, producer, produce, product, stored, location, sustainable, impact, rural, urban, development, biosecurity, conflict, populated, residents, council, vaccination, environment, economy, practices, fertiliser, livestock, and industry.

 In this lesson students will be introduced to the three main types of commercial egg farm systems used throughout Australia.
 They will learn about the challenges surrounding supply and demand in the egg industry and the importance of understanding consumer choices.